pgiardiniere/personal-site/src/routes/+page.md

 # Hey, I'm Pete.

 <h4>
-I'm a software developer with a passion for writing performant, maintainable Machine Learning pipelines.
+I'm a software developer with a passion for creating performant, maintainable Machine Learning pipelines and infrastructure.
 <br>
 <br>